tocco/tocco-docs/framework/architecture/history/migration.rst

 .. note::

-    Depending on the size of the source database, the deletion of the old history tables using the ``MIGRATION_DROP_SOURCE_TABLES`` environment variable could be very slow.
+    Sometimes the deletion of the old history tables using the ``MIGRATION_DROP_SOURCE_TABLES`` environment variable doesn't work properly.
     In this case, you might want to delete the tables manually using the following SQL statements.